Queen's offers numerous international exchange opportunities.

 See the map of all our partner locations around the globe here!!!

-ITS NOT TOO EARLY TO BE THINKING ABOUT EXCHANGE!
-Now booking appointments to discuss Exchange opportunities for the 2017-2018 academic year.
-Please contact email@example.com or stop in at RM 300, Beamish-Munro Hall to book your appointment.
+You are welcome to book an appointment to discuss Exchange opportunities for the 2018-2019 academic year.
+Please contact firstname.lastname@example.org or stop in at RM 300, Beamish-Munro Hall to book your appointment.

 Contact the Faculty Exchange Coordinator, to confirm availability of exchange opportunities.
 Students can also take advantage of study opportunities at the Queen's International Study Centre, located in Herstmonceux Castle in the south of England.

 How to Apply